hdecoded/media-server/README.md

 6. change the paths in all volumes "/mnt/media/" according to your operating system and desired location
 7. Open Terminal or Command-Prompt
 8. Navigate to the docker-compose.yml location
-9. Enter 'docker-compose up -d'
+9. Enter `docker-compose up -d`
-10.Run 'docker ps' or 'docker-compose ps' to check the status of the containers.
+10. Run `docker ps` or `docker-compose ps` to check the status of the containers.

 ## Configuring Services